Mizoram University: Campus

-The Mizoram University campus contains regenerating tropical wet evergreen and semi-evergreen forests, including a protected forested water catchment reserve in the north and a small biodiversity park.
-Several streams flow through the campus.
-Setlak Lui (Lui means river in Mizo) runs along the valley and is joined by Rultawi Lui, Hratdawng Lui, Lalmangkhawng Lui, and Lungsumzau Lui.
-Kel Lui and Chengkawl Lui also flow through the area.
-These streams mostly flow in a north-westerly direction to join the Tlawng River.
+The Tanhril campus covers approximately 978 acre of forested hillside around an hour's drive from central Aizawl.
+It contains regenerating tropical wet evergreen and semi-evergreen forests, a protected forested water catchment reserve in the north, and a small biodiversity park maintained by the Department of Environmental Science for field research on biodiversity conservation.

-The plant life includes 384 species of vascular plants in 290 genera and 107 families.
-Common plants species include trees like Aporusa octandra, Castanopsis tribuloides, Schima wallichii, Bischofia javanica, and Anogeissus acuminata, shrubs like Melastoma nepalensis and Clerodedrum infortunatum, herbaceous plants like Imperata cylindrica, Erianthus longisetosus, Bidens biternata, and Knoxia corymbosa, and invasive alien species including Chromolaena odorata and Mikania micrantha.
-Bamboo species present include Melocanna baccifera, Dendrocalamus hamiltonii and Dendrocalamus longispathus.
+Several streams run through the campus.
+Setlak Lui (lui meaning river in Mizo) flows along the main valley and is joined by Rultawi Lui, Hratdawng Lui, Lalmangkhawng Lui, and Lungsumzau Lui; these drain north-west toward the Tlawng River.